neo3587/dupmn/README.md

 COIN_CONFIG="OtherCoin.conf"      # Name of the conf file RPC_PORT=45454                    # NOT required parameter, it's just to force to start looking from a specific rpc port for those coins that doesn't have a rpcport parameter in the .conf file or that the main node rpc port is not between 1024 and 49451 (otherwise it will start looking at 1024).
 COIN_SERVICE="OtherCoin.service"  # NOT required parameter, if you have a service for the main node, add this parameter for the systemctlall and bootstrap commands.
+FORCE_LISTEN=1                    # USE ONLY IF THE MASTERNODE FORCES YOU TO HAVE listen=1 ON THE .CONF FILE, some mns forces you to use a different IP for each MN, but a few of them also forces you to listen a binded socket, this parameter will change how the dupes are installed to work with them (NOTE: they usually will force you to use a IPv4).
 ```
 As with the <b>Usage example</b>, you just need to type these commands to create a new duplicated masternode:
 ```